 'Be vocal about local': PM Modi's mantra for economic recovery

-New Delhi, May 12: Prime Minister Narendra Modi on Tuesday urged people to buy and endorse local products, stating that COVID-19 time has taught made us realise the importance of local traders, that has helped the country sustain during the coronavirus lockdown.
+New Delhi, May 12: Prime Minister Narendra Modi on Tuesday urged people to buy and endorse local products, stating that COVID-19 time has made us realise the importance of local traders, that has helped the country sustain during the coronavirus lockdown.

 In a televised address to the nation, PM Modi said "time has taught us that we must make 'local' the mantra of our lives.
 Global brands that are there today were once local too but when people there started supporting them they became global.
 That is why from today, every Indian must become vocal for our local."